chainstack/docs/docs/tutorials/ethereum/academic-certificates-with-truffle.md

-# Academic certificates on Ethereum
+# Academic certificates with Truffle

 In this tutorial, you will: